Our

 Creating Innovative Ways to Test For

-and Treat Alzheimer’s research
+and Treat Alzheimer's

-Our team is enrolling 1,500 Hispanics, 1,500 non-Hispanic whites, and 1,500 African Americans aged 30 and older.
 All participants undergo an interview, memory testing, blood draw, functional exam, MRI of the brain, and PET scans for brain levels of amyloid (Alzheimer’s plaques) and tau (Alzheimer’s tangles).

 Our Work